mhofherr/TaskPaperManager/README.rst

 Python versions
 ---------------

 TPM is developed on Python 2.7.
-Support for Python 3.4 is planned for the 1.1.0 release.
+Support for Python 3.4 is in the queue.

 Future features
 ---------------

 -  Full support for Python 3.4
--  Support for multi-lin tasks (1-n comment lines per task)
--  sanitize the tags: bring the tags in a fixed order; detection malformed/missing tags
 -  support pgp/mime for sending encrypted emails (to support encrypted html emails)
 -  provide a pypi package
--  Technical: change to sqlite in-memory database for data management

 Current limitations
 -------------------

--  One task - one line: comment line for tasks are currently not supported
--  Stacked projects: there is no multi-level support of projects
+-  Fixed set of TaskPaper projects (the lines with the colon); see ``Projects`` below for details

 Configuration
 -------------